truenas/documentation/content/en/hub/additional-topics/reference/SLOG Reference.md

 ZIL, in and of itself, does not improve performance.
 The ZIL sits in your existing data pool by default, usually comprised of spinning disks, to log synchronous writes before being periodically flushed to their final location in storage.
 This means that your synchronous writes are not only operating at the speed of your storage pool, but have to be written to pool twice, sometimes more depending on your level of disk redundancy.

+## Use Cases

+Database applications, NFS environments, particularly for virtualization, as well as backups are known use cases with heavy synchronous writes.
+Utilizing a SLOG for your ZIL will provide benefit.

-## How ZIL Should Be Configured
+## ZIL Configuration

-What is needed for performance improvement is a dedicated SLOG, like a low-latency SSD or other similar device (ZeusRAM, etc), so your ZIL-based writes will not be limited by your pool IOPS or subject to RAID penalties you face with additional parity disk writes.
+What is needed for performance improvement is a dedicated SLOG, like a low-latency SSD or other similar device, so your ZIL-based writes will not be limited by your pool IOPS or subject to RAID penalties you face with additional parity disk writes.
 OpenZFS also allows for the SLOG to be mirrored, which can protect against performance degradation and avoid any data loss during a device failure.

 Go to **Storage > Pools > ADD > CREATE POOL**.
 Select two hard drives from your available disks and add them to *Data Vdevs* (or however many drives you need for your requirements).
 From the **ADD VDEV** dropdown menu select *Log*.